 When thinking of a vacation in Brazil, many people often think about dressing in skimpy beachwear and basking in the glory of the sun while lounging on a beach.
 However, if you've ever watched Rio or Fast Five you will see that Brazil has much more to offer than just beautiful beaches and gorgeous sunshine.
 The vibrancy of Brazil’s culture and the beauty of its landscape will compel any visitor to get up off the beach and explore.
 Below are some of the sites that you should visit while in Brazil.

-If you’re looking to visit Brazil, one of the highlights is São Paulo, which the biggest city in the country.
+If you’re looking to visit Brazil, one of the highlights is São Paulo, which is the biggest city in the country.
 Visitors love this city because of the stunning architecture within the city, it has an electric mix of skyscrapers and old Portuguese architecture.
 It is one of the most economically powerful cities in the world and has 15 percent of the South American GDP.

 If you’re in the city you should explore Parque Ibirapuera, it is the most popular park in the city and home to great trees, structures, and natural beauty.
 You should also wander down Paulista Avenue, where you’ll find everything from Museums, singers, painters, and artists – many people call this spot the life of the city.

 Parque Nacional dos Lençóis Maranhenses